 Score for all 3 basic functions is less than 16 points Low-25 ft.
 Moderate-40 ft.
 High-50 ft.
-No recommendations at this time Category III Wetlands (For wetlands s coring 16-19 points or more for all funct tions) Moderate level of function for habitat (score for habitat 5-7 points) Low-75 ft.
+No recommendations at this time Category III Wetlands (For wetlands s scoring 16-19 points or more for all fun ctions) Moderate level of function for habitat (score for habitat 5-7 points) Low-75 ft.
 Moderate-110 ft.
 High-150 ft.
 No recommendations at this time If wetland scores 8-9 habitat points, use row below for Category II buffers Score for habitat 3-4 points Low-40 ft.
 Moderate-60 ft.
 High-80 ft.
-No recommendations at this time Category II Wetlands (For wetlands the Characteristics" identified in the ratin nat score 19-21 points or more for all fog system) unctions or having the "Special High level of function for habitat (score for habitat 8-9 points) Low-100 ft.
+No recommendations at this time Category II Wetlands (For wetlands the Characteristics" identified in the rational control of the control of the category of t hat score 19-21 points or more for all ng system) functions or having the "Special High level of function for habitat (score for habitat 8-9 points) Low-100 ft.
 Moderate-150 ft.
 High-200 ft.
 Maintain connections to other habitat areas.
 Moderate level of function for habitat (score for habitat 5-7 points) Low-75 ft.
 Moderate-110 ft.
 High-150 ft.
 No recommendations at this time High level of function for water quality improvement and low for habitat (score for water quality 8-9 points; habitat less than 5 points) Low-50 ft.
 Moderate-75 ft.
 High-100 ft.
 No additional surface discharges of untreated runoff Vernal pool Low-100 ft.
 Moderate-150 ft.
 High-200 ft.
 OR Develop a regional plan to protect the most important vernal pool complexes-buffers of vernal pools outside protection zones can then be reduced to: Low-40 ft.
 Moderate-60 ft.
-High-80 ft.
-No intensive grazing or tilling of wetland Riparian forest Buffer width to be based on score for habitat functions or water quality functions Riparian forest wetlands need to be protected at a watershed or subbasin scale Other protection based on needs to protect habitat and/or water quality functions Not meeting above characteristic Low-50 ft.
+No intensive grazing or tilling of wetland Riparian forest High-80 ft.
+Buffer width to be based on score for habitat functions or water quality functions Riparian forest wetlands need to be protected at a watershed or subbasin scale Other protection based on needs to protect habitat and/or water quality functions Not meeting above characteristic Low-50 ft.
 Moderate-75 ft.
 High-100 ft.
-No recommendations at this time Category I Wetlands (For wetlands the Characteristics" identified in the ratin at score 22 points or more for all function g system) ons or having the "Special Wetlands of High Conservation Value Low-125 ft.
-Moderate-190 ft.
-No additional surface discharges to wetland or its tributaries.
+No recommendations at this time

+Category I Wetlands (For wetlands that score 22 points or more for all functions or having the "Special Characteristics" identified in the rating system)

+Wetlands of High Conservation Low-125 ft.
+No additional surface discharges to Value Moderate-190 ft. wetland or its tributaries.
 High-250 ft.
 No septic systems within 300 ft. of wetland.
 Restore degraded parts of buffer.
 Bogs Low-125 ft.
 No additional surface discharges to Moderate-190 ft. wetland or its tributaries.
 High-250 ft.
 Restore degraded parts of buffer.
 Alkali Low-100 ft.
 No additional surface water Moderate-150 ft. discharges to wetland or its High-200 ft. tributaries Restore degraded parts of buffer Forested Buffer width based on score for If forested wetland scores high for habitat functions or water quality habitat, need to maintain functions connections to other habitat areas High level of function for habitat Low-100 ft.
 Restore degraded parts of buffer. (score for habitat 8-9 points) Moderate-150 ft.
 Maintain connections to other High-200 ft. habitat areas Moderate level of function for Low-75 ft.
 No recommendations at this time habitat (score for habitat 5-7 Moderate-110 ft. points) High-150 ft.
 High level of function for water Low-50 ft.
 No additional surface discharges of quality improvement (8-9 points) Moderate-75 ft. untreated runoff and low for habitat (less than 5 High-100 ft. points) Not meeting above characteristics Low - 50 ft.
 No recommendations at this time Moderate - 75 ft.
 High - 100 ft.